tal-training/python-full-stack/Cloud/exercises/linux/install-docker.md

 Step 3: Pull a Container Image from Docker Hub

 1. Use the Docker CLI to pull a container image from Docker Hub.
 Use an image that you have created in previous lessons.
-For example, to pull the latest version of the nginx image, use the following command:
+If you don't hav an image on Docker Hub, use as an example the latest version of the nginx image, use the following command:
 ```
 docker pull nginx
 ```